tertmax/agent-swift-XCTest/README.md

 Use info.plist file of your test target to specify properties of Report Portal:

-* ReportPortalURL - URL to API of report portal (exaple https://report-portal.company.com/api/v1/project).
+* ReportPortalURL - URL to API of report portal (exaple https://report-portal.company.com/api/v1).
 * ReportPortalToken - token for authentication which can be get from RP account settings.
 * ReportPortalLaunchName - name of launch.
 * Principal class - use RPAgentSwiftXCTest.RPListener from RPAgentSwiftXCTest lib.
 Also you can specify your own Observer which should conform [XCTestObservation](https://developer.apple.com/documentation/xctest/xctestobservation) protocol.
 * PushTestDataToReportPortal - can be used for switch off/on reporting
+* ReportPortalProjectName - project name from Report Portal
 * ReportPortalTags(optinal) - can be used to specify tags, separeted by comma.

 Example:
 ![Alt text](https://github.com/SergeVKom/RPAgentSwiftXCTest/blob/master/Screen%20Shot.png)

-## Author
+## Authors

-SergeVKom, sergvkom@gmail.com
+DarthRumata, stas.kirichok@windmill.ch (Windmill Smart Solutions) SergeVKom, sergvkom@gmail.com

 ## License